Marotrao Kannamwar

-Marotrao Shambshio (MS) Kannamwar (10 January 1900 – 24 November 1963) was an Indian politician who served as Chief Minister of Maharashtra from 20 November 1962 to 24 November 1963.
+Marotrao Shambshio Kannamwar alias Dadasaheb (10 January 1900 – 24 November 1963) was born in Beldar Community and he was an Indian politician who served as Chief Minister of Maharashtra from 20 November 1962 to 24 November 1963.

-He represented Saoli Vidhan Sabha constituency in Bombay State in 1957 and of the Maharashtra State from 1960 to 1962.

-He was re-elected from Saoli in 1962 elections to the Maharashtra Vidhan Sabha.
+He represented Saoli Assembly constituency in Madhya Padesh Legislative Assembly from 1952 to 1956, in Bombay Legislative Assembly from 1956 to 1960 and in the Maharashtra Legislative Assembly from 1960 to 1963.
+He was re-elected from Saoli in 1962 elections to the Maharashtra Legislative Assembly.
 He died while in office on 24 November 1963.